 The World Affairs Council of Western Michigan empowers the people and organizations of West Michigan to engage thoughtfully with the world.

-In the years after World War II, Western Michigan was becoming increasingly isolationist.
-So, in 1949, two young men – Edgar Orr and Douglas Hillman – started an organization that was solely concerned with American foreign policy and international issues.
+In the years after World War II, Western Michigan was (again) becoming increasingly isolationist.
+So, in 1949, two young men – businessman Edgar Orr and Judge Douglas Hillman – started an organization solely concerned with American foreign policy and international issues.

 They were young men inspired by the legendary U.S. Senator from Grand Rapids, Arthur J. Vandenberg.
-In his early years in the U.S. Senate, he was a vocal isolationist.
-He gradually came to understand the importance of global partnerships, becoming one of the architects of the United Nations Charter in 1945.
-He knew of the young Council, was slated to be a speaker but passed away before that could happen.
+In his early years in the U.S. Senate, Vandenberg was a vocal isolationist.
+He gradually understood the importance of global partnerships as World War II ravaged the globe, becoming one of the architects of the United Nations Charter in 1945.
+He was at the forefront of crafting the country’s formation of NATO and the Marshall Plan.
+His famous quote, “Politics stops at the water’s edge,” is still invoked by political leaders today.
+Senator Vandenberg knew of the young Council and was slated to be a speaker but passed away before that could happen.
 The Council still honors its “Mentor in Spirit.”

-Thus began “The World Affairs Council of Grand Rapids.”
+Thus began “The World Affairs Council of Grand Rapids” on November 1, 1949.
 It officially became “The World Affairs Council of Western Michigan” in the mid-70s when the then-President of Grand Valley State University Arend (Don) Lubbers and Mr. Jay Van Andel, co-founder of Amway Corporation, both served on the Council board and achieved non-profit status for the group.

-The World Affairs Council is dedicated to educating people in western Michigan about other countries, cultures and regions of the world, as well as providing a forum for discussion of critical foreign policy issues facing this country.
-The Council is best known for its sponsorship of its award-winning Great Decisions Global Discussion Series, running since the early 1960’s.
-The discussion series is used by local colleges and universities as a credit course (typically through the political science department); and also attended by Council members and the general public.
+The World Affairs Council is dedicated to educating people in western Michigan about other countries, cultures, and regions of the world and providing a forum for discussing critical foreign policy issues facing this country.
+The Council is best known for sponsoring its award-winning Great Decisions Global Discussion Series, which has been running since the late 1950s.
+The discussion series is used by local colleges and universities as a credit course and attended by Council members and the public.